ssilverman/QNEthernet/README.md

   for `EthernetClient`, `EthernetServer`, and `EthernetUDP`.
 * Most of the `Ethernet` functions do nothing or return some form of empty/nothing/false unless the system has been initialized.
+* `errno` is used to indicate some underlying errors.

 ## Additional functions and features not in the Arduino-style API